jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 A plugin returns an object from its ``activate`` function conforming to the token type interface.
 JupyterLab stores the object associated with the token.
 Another extension can import the token from the provider extension

-One of the challenges a web application like JupyterLab has, that tries to consolidate many different packages

 One of the challenges in JupyterLab is deduplicating dependencies of extensions.
 We need to deduplicate dependencies for several reasons:

 1. Some dependencies contain package-level state such as internal variables, and consumers of the dependencies depend on that state being the same across the application.
 For example, the Lumino event and widget system on which JupyterLab relies for communication across the application requires all packages use the same copies of the Lumino packages.